lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Walking up on two feet (bipedalism) is a trait unique to humans today among the primates, so studying how this evolved is important.
 The suite of characteristics indicative of bipedalism, which originated in late Miocene hominids, is:

-1. Anterior foramen magnum*: skull rests on the top of the spine.
+1. **Anterior foramen magnum** *: skull rests on the top of the spine.
-2. Sagittally-oriented iliac blades*: pelvis rests upright
+2. **Sagittally-oriented iliac blades (bowl-shaped pelvis)** *: pelvis rests upright, supports visceral organs around the abdomen.
-3. Valgus knee (bicondylar angle)*: femur angled to keep knees in line.
+3. **Valgus knee (bicondylar angle)** *: femur angled to keep knees in line.
-4. In-line hallux: the big toe is aligned with the other toes, aiding in walking.
+4. **In-line hallux**: big toe is aligned with the other toes, aiding in walking.
-5. Bowl-shaped pelvis: supports the visceral organs around the abdomen.
-6. Lumbar lordosis (S-shaped vertebral column): supports upright posture.
+5. **Lumbar lordosis** (S-shaped vertebral column): supports upright gait.
-7. Arched foot: three arches (medial, lateral, transverse) in the feet act as shock absorbers in walking.
+6. **Arched foot**: three arches (medial, lateral, transverse) in the feet act as shock absorbers in walking.

 \* strongest indicators, since these biomechanically prevent quadrupedalism.

 Fossils of extinct primates can be analysed to see whether these traits are present, allowing us to trace the gradual evolution of bipedalism.

-Morphology and biomechanics are linked by causal morphogenesis (Wolff's law).
+For example:

+- *Ardipithecus ramidus* has a 'mosaic' pelvis: the ilium (top) is human-like, while the ischium (bottom) is more ape-like.
+It has an anterior inferior iliac spine, the muscle attachment site indicative of bipedalism.
+Its foramen magnum is also intermediate between a human and a chimp.
+- All species of *Australopithecus* have the foramen magnum in the anterior position, bowl-shaped pelvis, valgus knee, inline hallux, smaller back curvature and 12 thoracic vertebra.
+They had a partial third (transverse) arch in their feet (transitional).

+Presentation with extensive comparisons: [here](https://www.youtube.com/watch?v=Ot3CeKW_nIc&t=706s) by Gutsick Gibbon.

+Bones can 'follow' any biomechanical trend demanded during evolution, due to [Wolff's law of causal morphogenesis](https://en.wikipedia.org/wiki/Wolff%27s_law).
+This allows relatively fast variation in bone shape depending on the behaviour of organisms.

 ### Taxonomy of *Australopithecus* and *Homo habilis*